L. Frank

-L. Frank (born 1952) is the nom d'arte of L. Frank Manriquez, a Tongva-Ajachmem artist, writer, tribal scholar, cartoonist, and indigenous language activist.
+L. Frank (born 1952) is the nom d'arte of L. Frank Manriquez, an American artist, writer, scholar, cartoonist, and activist for Indigenous languages from California.
 She lives and works in Santa Rosa, California.

 Art

 In 1990, L. Frank was Artist in Residence at the Headland Center for the Arts in Sausalito, California; her artwork has been exhibited widely throughout California and appears in several publications.

 Publications

 Her regular column/graphic, "Acorn Soup", has appeared in the quarterly newsletter News from Native California since 1992.
 "Acorn Soup" features the comic adventures of Coyote in his various guises: the Creator of the Universe and the Buffoon, the Trickster and the Tricked, always the Indian's Wise Fool.
 A selection of L. Frank's "Acorn Soup" cartoons have been collected and published in book form.
 Concerning L. Frank, one reviewer of the book at Amazon.com commented: "Introducing the Gary Larson of the Native American cartoon world!"